About Alison Marie

 Younger, pre-childbirth me, could run as much as I wanted with very little aches and pains.
 What little aches and pains I did have seemed to be well taken care of by yoga, my lame attempts at strength training (clamshells and standing on one foot doing bicep curls in the name of stability).
 NSAIDs and ice baths took to the edge off when needed.

-As it turns out, I had some significant deficits in strength and some pretty extreme imbalances in my hip range of motion/strength.
+As it turns out, I had some significant deficits in strength and some extreme imbalances in my hip range of motion/strength.
 Everyone has imbalances to one degree or another.
 Some are predisposed due to body shape and genetics, others from repetitive motions of daily life.

 Oftentimes they are written in invisible ink.

 They don’t cause problems/symptoms/pain until there is a stress on your system.
 That stress could be an increased volume or intensity in training.
-Sometimes it’s simply getting older.

 For me that stress was pregnancy!

-Sure pregnancy itself creates some of the muscle imbalances on its own with the changes to your posture, core, and load down on the pelvic floor, but it also often uncovers the existing imbalances.
+Sure, pregnancy itself creates some of the muscle imbalances on its own with the changes to your posture, core, and load down on the pelvic floor, but it also often uncovers the existing imbalances.

 This is part of why I look at pregnancy and early postpartum as an OPPORTUNITY to become a better runner.
 It reveals all the little things that maybe weren’t a problem but likely had been preventing you from performing at your fullest potential.